Facebook iconState Transition Testing Techniques in Software Testing

 Validating All Paths

 Execute a thorough testing strategy that covers every possible transition path.
 This includes testing both valid and invalid transitions to ensure the system behaves correctly in all scenarios.
 Focus on edge cases, unexpected inputs, and boundary conditions to validate the system's robustness and error handling capabilities.
+Running a quick round of smoke testing at this stage helps confirm that core functions are stable before diving into deeper state transition checks.

 To better understand these concepts, let's look at a practical example using an ATM system: